 LIES: America don’t like no liars.
 Chris Kyle was indeed a liar, claiming to have shot two carjackers at a gas station.
 He also said he killed 30 looters during Hurricane Katrina.
 Most patriots I know harbor elaborate fantasies of getting attacked so they can guiltlessly kill “looters” and “carjackers” in the name of freedom.
 That’s a very red, white, and blue story, but the problem was, Chris was making it up.
 Eddie, on the other hand, told the truth.
 He couldn’t help it.
 He went to his sister’s house and confessed that he had just murdered Chris and some other guy the news doesn’t really care about.

 GUN BATTLE: There is a saying in football: you are what your record is.
-Yeah the Bills might have been a good team this year, but they still only went 9-7 and missed the playoffs.
-Same philosophy can be applied to war.
+Yeah, the Bills might have been a good team this year, but they still only went 9-7 and missed the playoffs.
+The same philosophy can be applied to war.
 Chris Kyle might have been a good sniper, but he’s 0-1 against Eddie.
 Being a sniper is basically throwing a surprise party for someone, except the surprise is that you kill them.
 Eddie was a better sniper at the gun range that day.
 Chris lost fair and square.

 JESSIE VENTURA: Ventura thinks his man-tits deserve more support than our foreign wars, so Chris Kyle claimed he went all Marine Todd on him and knocked him cold with one cock.
 But Kyle was lying.
 Ventura proved it in court.
 He wasn’t even in the same state as Chris at the time.
 He was probably in NYC investigating building 7.
 The judge ordered Chris’ widow to pay Jessie “conspiracy theory” Ventura 1.8 million dollars.
 What a disgrace!
 Guess who never contributed a dime to Ventura’s private jet fuel fund?
 You guessed it: Eddie Ray Routh.